 Somerset Art Works initiates a wide range of projects and commissions.
 The Festival takes place every other year, alternating with the biennial Open Studios event.
 I’ve worked on the Festival a number of times, regularly gaining local, regional and national coverage.
 I’ve also provided marketing training for artists, and more recently, I’ve been working with staff to streamline their marketing planning.

 I’ve worked with CEDA for a number of years, raising their profile through PR and marketing.
 I am also a consultant for their arts programme, which provides opportunities for disabled participants, as well as emerging and established artists.
-With Arts Council coronavirus emergency funding, we’re currently working on a series of online events during lockdown, and will be producing an online drama with Exeter Northcott Theatre.
+With Arts Council coronavirus emergency funding, we produced a series of online events during lockdown, and created an online drama in partnership with Exeter Northcott Theatre.

 Carnival of the Animals